 - increased vocalization – whereas excessive meowing is usually a behavioral problem, it may also indicate certain medical conditions.
 Often, the cat meows more frequently when he wants to eat more and his needs are not met.
-Another cause is the restlessness mentioned above.
+Restlessness can also force your cat to vocalize more.
 Additionally, a cat may meow a lot due to the pain and/or discomfort associated with the disease.

-- poor coat – this may have two causes: one, the cat is not grooming itself due to weakness associated with increased activity; or two, the cat is over-grooming itself due to stress associated with feeling unwell.
+- poor coat – this may have two causes: one, the cat is not grooming itself due to weakness; or two, the cat is overgrooming itself due to stress associated with feeling unwell.

-There are also symptoms that can only be seen at the vet’s office:
+There are also symptoms that only a veterinarian can identify:

 - enlarged thyroid gland – a vet may palpate the gland to see if it’s enlarged, and an increase in the size of the thyroid gland can be confirmed by ultrasonography.

-- increased levels of thyroid hormones – hyperthyroidism is defined by an increased amount of thyroid hormones, and blood tests will confirm this.
+- increased levels of thyroid hormones – hyperthyroidism is by definition an increase of thyroid hormones.
+Blood tests will confirm this.
 In some cases, more than one test will be required.
 Blood tests ensure that a cat owner receives an accurate diagnosis for their cat.

 If you suspect your cat may have hyperthyroidism, an immediate visit to the vet is a must.
 Untreated hyperthyroidism in cats can be lethal but, if diagnosed early (and the underlying cause is not a carcinoma), your cat has a great chance of being treated successfully.

-Here are most common methods of treating hyperthyroidism in cats:
+Here are the most common methods of treating hyperthyroidism in cats:

-- Anti-thyroid drugs will help your cat’s body to suppress production of thyroid hormones.
+- Anti-thyroid drugs will help your cat’s body to suppress the production of thyroid hormones.
 Unfortunately, that means pilling your cat regularly for the rest of his life.

 - Radio-iodine therapy is a single injection of radioactive iodine.
 Such treatment has high success rates – up to 98%, according to the University of Cornell.
-Disadvantages of this kind of treatment are that it’s expensive and not widely accessible, and the cat must be hospitalized for up to a week.
+Disadvantages of this kind of treatment are that it’s expensive and not widely accessible.
+You must also leave your cat at a hospital for a prolonged time.